Navy Doctoral Internships In Clinical Psychology

 ACCREDITATION

-The Navy doctoral internships at Walter Reed National Military Medical Center, Bethesda, MD and Naval Medical Center, San Diego, CA are accredited by the American Psychological Association (APA) as clinical psychology internships.
+The Navy doctoral internships at Walter Reed National Military Medical Center, Bethesda, MD and Naval Medical Center, San Diego, CA are fully accredited by the American Psychological Association (APA) as clinical psychology internships.
 Inquiries regarding accreditation may be addressed to the APA's Commission on Accreditation at the following address or phone number:

 Office of Program Consultation and Accreditation